veffiong73/Tracksify/README.md

 For database setup and data models, refer to the [Database Setup and Data Models](#database-setup-and-data-models) section in the documentation.

+## Frontend Repository

+The frontend for Tracksify is hosted on Netlify.
+For frontend details and deployment, refer to the Tracksify Frontend Repository on GitHub.

 ## Contributing